bspeice/speice.io/_drafts/case-study-optimization.md

 # Reading Flamegraphs

-We're going to focus on the heap ["flamegraph"](http://www.brendangregg.com/flamegraphs.html), which is the last picture I showed above.
-Normally these charts are used to show how much time you spend executing different functions, but the focus for now is to show how much memory was allocated during those functions.
+To make sense of our memory usage, we're going to focus on that last picture - it's called a ["flamegraph"](http://www.brendangregg.com/flamegraphs.html).
+These charts are typically used to show how much time you spend executing different functions, but they're used here to show how much memory was allocated during those functions.

-As a quick introduction to reading flamegraphs, the idea is this:
-The width of the bar is how much memory was allocated by that function, and all functions that it calls.

 For example, we can see that all executions happened during the `main` function: